-Vice Adm.
-Rixey is the Director of the Defense Security Cooperation Agency (DSCA).
-Born in Monterey, Calif., Rixey started his naval career in August 1978 with enlistment and assignment to the Naval Academy Preparatory School leading to graduation from the United States Naval Academy in 1983.
+Vice Admiral Joseph Rixey is the director of the Defense Security Cooperation Agency (DSCA).
+Born in Monterey, California, Rixey started his naval career in August 1978 with enlistment and assignment to the Naval Academy Preparatory School leading to graduation from the United States Naval Academy in 1983.
 He was designated as a naval aviator in August 1986.

-His operational tours include: Patrol Squadron 17, Naval Air Station (NAS) Barbers Point, Hawaii; USS Constellation (CV 64) as a catapult and arresting gear officer and assistant air officer; Patrol Squadron 40, Whidbey Island, Wash.; and commanding officer Patrol Squadron Two, Kaneohe Bay, Hawaii.
+His operational tours include: Patrol Squadron 17, Naval Air Station (NAS) Barbers Point, Hawaii; USS Constellation (CV 64) as a catapult and arresting gear officer and assistant air officer; Patrol Squadron 40, Whidbey Island, Washington; and commanding officer Patrol Squadron 2, Kaneohe Bay, Hawaii.

-His previous shore assignments included earning a Master of Science in Aeronautical Engineering and Engineer's Degree in Aeronautics at the Naval Post Graduate School, Monterey, Calif.; Naval Air Systems Command as the P-3 Training Systems program manager, NAS Patuxent River, Md.; P-8A Poseidon team lead; Maritime Patrol and Reconnaissance Aircraft Program Manager; deputy program executive officer, Air Anti-Submarine Warfare and Advanced Sensors Programs; and as vice commander, Space and Naval Warfare Systems Command.
-Rixey most recently served as the Deputy Assistant Secretary of the Navy for International Programs and as the Director for the Navy International Programs Office.
+His previous shore assignments included earning a Master of Science in Aeronautical Engineering and Engineer's Degree in Aeronautics at the Naval Post Graduate School, Monterey, California; Naval Air Systems Command as the P-3 Training Systems program manager, NAS Patuxent River, Maryland; P-8A Poseidon team lead; Maritime Patrol and Reconnaissance Aircraft Program Manager; deputy program executive officer, Air Anti-Submarine Warfare and Advanced Sensors Programs; and as vice commander, Space and Naval Warfare Systems Command.
+Rixey most recently served as the deputy assistant secretary of the Navy for International Programs and as the director for the Navy International Programs Office.